 Normal retirement (pension) benefits paid to members are equal to 2% of the average of the member's two highest paid consecutive years of service, multiplied by the number of years of creditable service up to 40 years.
-Early retirement benefits are reduced by the lesser of one-twelfth of 7% for each month the member is below age 60 or by 7% for each year or fraction thereof by which the member has less than 30 years of service.
+Early retirement benefits are reduced by the lesser of one-twelfth of 7% for each month the member is below age 60 or by 7% for each year or fraction thereof by which the member has fewer than 30 years of service.
 It is also assumed that certain cost-of-living adjustments, based on the Consumer Price Index, will be made in future years.
 Retirement benefits are payable monthly for life.
 A member may elect to receive a partial lump-sum distribution in addition to a reduced monthly retirement benefit.
 Death, disability and spousal benefits are also available.

 TRS is funded by member and employer contributions as adopted and amended by the Board of Trustees.
 Members become fully vested after 10 years of service.
-If a member terminates with less than 10 years of service, no vesting of employer contributions occurs, but the member's contributions may be refunded with interest.
+If a member terminates with fewer than 10 years of service, no vesting of employer contributions occurs, but the member's contributions may be refunded with interest.
 Member contributions are limited by State law to not less than 5% or more than 6% of a member's earnable compensation.
-Member contributions as adopted by the Board of Trustees for the fiscal year ended June 30, 2011 were 5.53% of annual salary.
-Employer contributions required for fiscal year 2011 were 10.28% of annual salary as required by the June 30, 2008 actuarial valuation.
-The employer contribution rate will remain at 10.28% effective July 1, 2011.